Syncroness-Inc/cef/Docs/ProjectDocs/ProjectSetup/ProjectSetup.md

 After project creation the MCU's pins, peripherals, and clocks can be customized within the IDE and corresponding code auto-generated.

+## Python Utility setup

+The cefContract.py file has a type selection at the top that determines the endianness of the ctype structures.
+Choose the appropriate type that matches your target's architecture and leave the other commented out.

 ---
 # Normal Syncroness project development - integrating CEF into a project